jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 **Google Protobuf**

     Google's protobuf is extremely fast.
 The way it works is by generating a custom serialization class for the object.
 It writes a number for each type that is serialized and the value.
 Hence considerbly reducing the type information that is written.
 Hence the binary stream written by protobuf is propereitary you will have to use the same objects builder to de-serialize the object back.
 Protobuf is very ideal as it supports for C++, java and other languages.
 Major disadvantage is, it cannot support Generic object types in a class.
-This makes it not suitable or would put more work on the client and server API to convert the generic objects into strong types.
-In which case serialization and deserialization time becomes double while designing Banyan.
+This makes it not suitable or would put more work on the client and server API to convert the generic objects into strong typed objects for protobuf serialization.

 **GSON and others**

     There are other fast binary serializtion API's like GSON in the market.
 These seem to mitigate the problem Protobuf has by allowing the developer to register the class before serializing it.
 Still we will have to write a general object serializer for the class of type Object.
 This makes it difficult for serializing deep objects.
-Out externalization code becomes very difficult.
+Our externalization code becomes very difficult.
+It would be better to write my own instead of using a generic serializer specific for a framework like GSON or simple jackson.

 **Fast Serialization**

     The idea behind fast serialization is impressive.
 Some of the impressive features of fast serialization are
-    - It is a drop in replacement for java serialization and is only slightly slower than protobuf (meassured in terms of Us ).
+    - It is a drop in replacement for java serialization and is only slightly slower than protobuf (meassured in terms of under seconds ).
     - It has class preregistered for all basic objects, types and array combination.
     - Does convert boxed objects like Long into primitive type of long while serializing.
     - Only stores the actual allocated size for a primitive type.
 For ex:- if you define a type as long and its actual value is 123 it only uses 2 bytes allocation to serialize it , 1 byte for storing the type and 1 for the actual value of 123.
-    - Repetitive strings serialized as part of the same object is stored only once.
+    - Repetitive strings in object are serialized and written once naturally allowing for compression.
+    - Most strings in the north american or the europian subcontinent fall within the 254 charectar mark.
+But we use UTF-8 as the charecter set to store them - which makes it as using 2 bytes for every char.
+FST uses 1 byte to store all char types and uses 3 bytes for any occassional double byte char.

     It almost felt like some one read my mind today and went back in time to write it ;).
-The data being compressed using this is smaller in size than protobuf and almost the same size as lz4 compression with more speed.
+The data being compressed using this is smaller in size than protobuf and almost the same size or even better than lz4 compression with more speed.

     It is not fair if i don't mention the disadvantages even though i like it a lot.
 The developer uses UnSafe methods to acheive the speed of serialization.
-I am trying to push it extreme to know its limitations.
+I am trying to push its limits.
 It is working in a fantastic way when trying to serialize and de-serialize objects of size less than 2 MB which is 10 times bigger in size when using java serialization.
 Performance degradation is seen when the object size goes higher, it is still able to serialize and deserialize within times lesser than java serialization.

-Let is look at some code to see how easy it is to use FSTSerialization
+Let us look at some code to see how easy it is to use FSTSerialization

 ***Serialization Code***